seanfar/Covectra-ControlTrack-V1-Audit/README.md

   and XeLaTeX to generate the final PDFs.
 If you don't have either, relax:
   Just run XXX to install them, and you'll be on your way in no time!

+  Not sure if you have everything installed?
+  Skip to the next step, and if it all works, you're golden!

 - **Run the toolchain on the blank template document.**
   This is a smoke test.
   All good?
 All good!